apache/cordova-coho/docs/platforms-release-process.md

 ## Publish Release Candidate to `dist/dev`

 **Attention**: The following steps need [SVN](https://subversion.apache.org/packages.html#windows) installed and [unfortunately don't give an error if it is not, failing silently](https://issues.apache.org/jira/browse/CB-8006).
-It also needs you do [have a secret key setup](setting-up-gpg.md)
+You also need do [have a secret key set up](setting-up-gpg.md) for signing the release.

 Ensure you have the svn repos checked out: